skypyproject/skypy/README.rst

     >>> help(skypy)

 SkyPy has a number of optional dependencies which can be installed separately.
-One of these is the `skypy-data`_ which contains generic data (such as Johnson bandpasses) used for calculations in SkyPy.
+One of these is `skypy-data`_ which contains generic data (such as Johnson bandpasses) used for calculations in SkyPy.
 This can be installed with:

 .. code:: bash